- Columbia University School of Law, J.D., (Harlan Fiske Stone Scholar)

 I dedicate much of my practice to mergers and acquisitions, including buy-side work for public and private companies, and sell-side work for closely held and family-owned businesses.
 My M&A transactions involve a wide range of industries, including health care, medical device, life sciences, consumer products and insurance.
 Over my career, I have closed well over 100 M&A transactions.

-I also represent many technology-based startups, including biotech and medical device companies, in the formation and organization of their businesses and seed, angel, VC and private equity financings.
-Much of my work is for “serial entrepreneurs” who have exited prior businesses and are starting up their next ones.
+I also represent many innovation-based startups, including biotech and medical device companies, in the formation and organization of their businesses and seed, angel, VC and private equity financings.
+Much of my work is for “serial entrepreneurs” and entrepreneurs-in-residence, who have exited prior businesses and are starting up their next ones.

 What do you see on the horizon?

-Technology-based companies are going to lead us into the next decade.
+Innovation-based companies are going to lead us into the next decade.
 We partner with our clients in order to help them become market leaders of the future.
+We are excited by the New York City/Long Island ecosystem that is continuing to develop.

 Publications and presentations